directus/visual-editing/test-website/readme.md

 ### Set up the library

-1. Install the package: `pnpm i` from the root of the visual-editing library repo
+1. Install the package: `pnpm i` from the root of the Visual Editing library repository
 2. Build the package: `pnpm build`
 3. Then install the test-website dependencies: `cd test-website/simple-cms/nuxt/ && pnpm i`
 4. And from that folder (test-website/simple-cms/nuxt) run it with `pnpm visual-editing:ssr--refresh`

 > [!NOTE]
 > See the description of the different “Test Modes” below

 ### Set up Directus Visual Editor module